 "We insist that you spend the night, you will be safe here and I will have someone collect all that you may require."

-She eyed him carefully before nodding.
+She eyed him carefully, curiously, suspiciously before nodding in defeat.

 He clapped his hands.
 "Excellent," he said cheerfully.
 "Alec, please escort our guest to the Rosalinda suite."